MaoJianwei/ONOS_Link_Quality_Measurement/README.md

 # ONOS_Link_Quality_Measurement

-An active method to measure link quality, latency(delay) / jitter / packet loss ratio , performed by ONOS
+An active method to measure link quality: latency(delay) / jitter / packet loss ratio.
+Performed by ONOS controller.

 If you like this project, please click **Star** at the top-right corner, thanks for your support :)